All Products

 StringRequest(request_data)

-• Parameter: request_data: the request string to be sent.
+• Parameter: request_data: request string to send.

 StringResponse